andreas0x41/coding-tutorial-obsidian/content/Python/1 General/5 Datatype.md

 - [ ] Explain Integer in your own words.
 	- [ ] What is the difference between an Integer and a Float?
 - [ ] Explain Float in your own words.
-	- [ ] Explain the scientific notation in python.
+	- [ ] Explain the scientific notation in Python.
 - [ ] 3 Explain Boolean in your own words.
 	- [ ] What is the Boolean type in Python used for?
 - [ ] Explain String in your own words.